-Trade on bitcoin volatility with our range of FX pairs and binaries.
+Trade on bitcoin volatility with our range of FX pairs and digital 100s.
 No wallet needed.

 - Other markets